You might think that Harley-Davidson was founded by two guys whose last names were Harley and Davidson, and you would be partway right.

-When Harley-Davidson incorporated in 1907, Walter became the first President and General Manager.
-He spent the rest of his life working for Harley-Davidson® including delivering speeches to stockholders.
+When Harley-Davidson was incorporated in 1907, Walter became the first President and General Manager.
+He spent the rest of his life working for Harley-Davidson including delivering speeches to stockholders.

 Walter also became a motorcycle enthusiast and won several races as a rider, including the 1908 Federation of American Motorcyclists endurance run in the Catskill Mountains.
-It was an accomplishment that provided a great deal of press for the motorcycle company!
+It was an accomplishment that provided great press for the motorcycle company!

 To this day, no one has been President or CEO of Harley-Davidson for as long as Walter.

 The first Harley-Davidson factory was a wooden shed in the Davidson's backyard.
-The current headquarters stands in the same location - in a more prominent building, of course.
+The current headquarters stands in the same location - in a more prominent building.

 The first three motorcycles produced by Harley-Davidson in 1903 all had a buckle crank, a single-cylinder engine, pedals, and a leather drive belt.
 You would pedal until enough engine compression was built up, at which point the engine took over.

 Harley, however, wanted to take bikes to the next level, which meant a two-cylinder engine.
 Perfected by 1909, the engine, called a V-Twin, could reach speeds as high as 60 mph.

 With such a feat, Harley-Davidson's production rose to 3,200 machines by 1910.